ctontario/slate/source/includes/_Security.md

 <aside class="notice">This route is public and does not require authentication</aside>

-Tests a users credentials, and if successful grants access to the system
+Tests a users credentials, and if successful returns a token to access the system

 ### HTTP Request